syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-resizing.md

 ## Resize stacked column

-Stacked columns can be resized by clicking and dragging the right edge of the stacked column header.
-While dragging, the width of the respective child columns will be resized at the same time.
+Grid component allows to resize stacked columns by clicking and dragging the right edge of the stacked column header.
+During the resizing action, the width of the child columns is resized at the same time.
 You can disable resize for any particular stacked column by setting [`allowResizing`](../../api/grid/#allowresizing) as **false** to its columns.

-In this example, we have disabled resize for **Ship City** column.
+In this below code, we have disabled resize for **Ship City** column.

 {% if page.publishingplatform == "typescript" %}